Tom black and white.png

 ̌

-Tom has appeared at the BBC Proms at the Royal Albert Hall, the Three Choirs Festival, and the Oxford International Song Festival.
-In 2024, he made his conducting debut in New York City at the Park Avenue Armory with Shall We Gather at the River, a collaboration with Peter Sellars, Reginald Mobley, and the Choir of Trinity Wall Street.
-He is also a faculty member of the Oxford Cultural Leaders programme and a member of the American Choral Directors Association.
+Tom trained under Paul Spicer at the Royal Birmingham Conservatoire and in 2025 was awarded a Fellowship of the Conservatoire (HonFRBC).
+His work has been heard at the BBC Proms (Royal Albert Hall), the Three Choirs Festival, and the Oxford International Song Festival.
+In 2024 he made his New York conducting debut at the Park Avenue Armory in Shall We Gather at the River, collaborating with Peter Sellars, Reginald Mobley, and the Choir of Trinity Wall Street.

 Awards